Dreamvention/payze/README.md

 - Accept payments using initially saved cards.
 After successfully adding a card you can initiate recurring payments.
 - Send a one-time payment link to your customer through any desired channel and let them complete the purchase in their own way.

-Help grow your business faster with the Payze
+Help grow your business faster with the Payze.

 ## Installation
 This Module is Extension Installer ready.